syncfusion-content/javascript-docs/js/Accordion/Concepts-and-Features/Header-customization.md

 {% highlight js %}

 [JavaScript]
-// Configure selected item for Accordion based on the index
+// Configures the selected item for the Accordion based on the index

             $("#accordion").ejAccordion({
                 selectedItemIndex: 1